a5jiao/roboadvisor/README.md

 Date: Tuesday, December 9, 2023

-Description: The first-ever CFM course at the University of Waterloo concluded with a portfolio-generation competition.
-Teams of three first-year CFM students coded portfolio-creation applications in Python, selecting portfolios dynamically from an unknown list of stocks while meeting stringent admissibility criteria.
+Our first year CFM course at the University of Waterloo concluded with a portfolio-generation competition.
+Teams of three first-year CFM students coded portfolio-geneation applications in Python, selecting portfolios dynamically from an unknown list of stocks while meeting stringent admissibility criteria given out by Professor Thompson.

-Our Achievement:

 We are proud to present our winning code that demonstrates our innovative drive and technical expertise in the fintech field.